 Ross Hornsey

-Ross is a Director at Ethos Urban with over 18 years’ experience working with communities, stakeholders, governments and proponents to guide responsible decision making in matters of major urban renewal and regional development.
-An expert in community and stakeholder engagement, strategic communications, facilitation and mediation, he has worked in both the public and private sectors in Australia and the UK on the delivery of major infrastructure and urban renewal projects that span transport, renewable energy, social infrastructure, housing, commercial and complex mixed-use precincts.
+Ross is a Director at Colliers Urban Planning with over 20 years’ experience working with communities, stakeholders, governments, and proponents to guide responsible decision making in matters of major urban renewal and regional development.
+He is an expert in community and stakeholder engagement, strategic communications, facilitation and mediation.
+He has worked in senior leadership roles in Australia and the UK on the delivery of major infrastructure and urban renewal projects that span transport, renewable energy, social infrastructure, housing, commercial and complex mixed-use precincts.

-In leading the development and implementation of successful strategies across all stages of the policy making and project development lifecycle from strategic planning through design, regulatory approvals, procurement and delivery he has also developed an advanced understanding of the NSW planning system including environmental, social and economic impact assessment.
+He has led the development and implementation of successful strategies across all stages of the policy making and project development lifecycle from strategic planning through design, regulatory approvals, procurement and delivery.
+Through this experience, he has developed an advanced understanding of Australia’s planning systems, including environmental, social and economic impact assessment.

 Sandy Hoy